Graphnet-Health/fhir-api-specs/docs/api/apiObservationPUT.md

 ```

 :::info
-The PUT functionality will only permit you to delete content that has been added by your system.
-You cannot delete content loaded by others.
+The PUT functionality will only permit you to update content that has been added by your system.
+You cannot update content loaded by others.
 :::